 Despite the common negative stigma carried with thrift shopping, there has been a shift in culture.
 A surge of thrift shops in Beirut has seen the light as the crippling economic crisis tremendously hindered people’s purchasing power.

 The Lebanese pound keeps falling against the dollar daily.
 With that, comes sky-high rocketing prices.
-Individuals, whether locals or expats, have found thrifting to be an alternative way of buying goods that doesn’t break the bank and might arguably be the best thing one can do for the environment.
+People have found thrifting to be an alternative way of buying goods that doesn’t break the bank and might arguably be the best thing one can do for the environment.

 In fact, timeless style is believed to outlive any trends.

 With that being said, we gathered a list to make the search for versatile thrift shops in Lebanon much easier.

 An online store founded by Lebanese teens Julie and Marie, who first started off selling their pre-loved clothing items through Instagram.
 Now, they’re running a store with over ten thousand active followers impatiently waiting for the girls to drop new vintage pieces every week!

 “We are two sisters behind Sixth Dimension, one of us (Marie) is the photographer and the other (Julie) is the main model,” the duo told The961.